LibreSprite/LibreSprite/README.md

 * Several file types supported for your sprites and animations.

 ## Download
-Grab an [AppImage](https://github.com/LibreSprite/LibreSprite/releases/latest) for Linux, or get the [Windows Portable](https://github.com/LibreSprite/LibreSprite/releases/latest).
+Get the [latest release](https://github.com/LibreSprite/LibreSprite/releases/latest) for Linux, MacOS, Windows or Android.

 ## History
 LibreSprite originated as a fork of [Aseprite](https://www.aseprite.org), developed by [David Capello](https://github.com/dacap).
 Aseprite used to be distributed under the GNU General Public License version 2, but was moved to a proprietary license on [August 26th, 2016](https://github.com/aseprite/aseprite/commit/5ecc356a41c8e29977f8608d8826489d24f5fa6c).